Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ellen Grove has 15 active public transport stops, all serving buses.
 Two routes operate here, offering a total of 310 weekly passenger trips.
-Residents have excellent accessibility to these stops, with an average distance of 194 meters to the nearest one.
-Most residents commute outwards from this primarily residential area.
-Cars are the dominant mode of transport, used by 85% of residents, while trains account for 7%.
-The average vehicle ownership is 1.2 per dwelling, lower than the regional average.
+Residents enjoy excellent transport accessibility, with an average distance of 194 meters to the nearest stop.
+Most residents commute outward from this primarily residential area.
+Cars are the dominant mode of transport at 85%, while trains account for 7% of journeys.
+On average, there are 1.2 vehicles per dwelling, below the regional average.

 According to the 2021 Census, only 9.9% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, there are an average of 44 trips per day, equating to approximately 20 weekly trips per individual stop.
+Service frequency averages 44 trips per day across all routes, resulting in approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport